Log in

 INSTRUCTORS

 OCPA instructors are experienced law enforcement officers who have earned the Ohio Crime Prevention Association's Certified Prevention Specialist designation.
-OCPA instructors are well versed in matters of crime prevention and safety, and are committed to presenting the course using a professional informative, and insightful approach.
+They are well-versed in safety and are committed to presenting the course using a professional and insightful approach.

 EMAIL: john.dipietro@ocpa-oh.org